brianhigh/brfss/sql_examples.md

 ```

 The education level (`X_EDUCAG`) is an integer from 1-4 (or 9 meaning
 "Don't know", "Missing", etc.).
-What trend do we see here?
+Do we see a trend?
+Is our sample skewed?

 ## Count Smokers by Education Level

-We can check the `USENOW3` variable to see if the survey respondent is
+Use the `USENOW3` variable to see if the survey respondent is
 a smoker or not.
 A value of `1` (Every day) or `2` (Some days) means
 "is a smoker".